Anunth-R/Fast-Robots/lab1.md

 ## Notification Handler

 To allow Python to process data whenever a message from the Artemis board is sent, we can set up a notification handler.
-The notification handler shown below extracts the time and message number and prints it.
+The notification handler shown below extracts the time and message number and prints i.

 On the Python side: